-A facility using water or other liquid conductor that has a likelihood of creating a wet floor or work area should be equipped with ground fault circuit interrupter (GFCI) or equivalent protection to help prevent a serious electrical hazard in the event of an uncontained leak or other unexpected condition.
+A facility using water or other liquid conductor that has a likelihood of creating a wet floor or work area should be equipped with ground fault circuit interrupter (GFCI) or equivalent protection within six feet of splash hazards to help prevent a serious electrical hazard in the event of an uncontained leak or other unexpected condition.
 Portable GFCIs are acceptable.